Introduction to PCIe Express:

 Endpoint: According to the PCIe specification in the PCIe topology there can be 256 buses, 32 devices on each bus, and 8 functions in each device.

 PCIe PCI bridge: They are adapters that allow PCI devices to connect to PCIe slots in systems by doing protocol conversions from PCI specification to PCIe 1x specification.
-Master sends requests with necessary parameters to the PCIe bridge.
+The master sends requests with the necessary parameters to the PCIe bridge.
 PCIe bridge converts requests into point-to-point transfers on the requested lane in the interface.